streamthoughts/jikkou/docs/content/en/docs/User Guide/Topics/_index.md

   Learn how to use validation rules for ensuring resource entity configurations meets your requirements before being created and/or updated.
 ---

-## The Resource Specification File
+## The Resource Definition File

-The _resource specification file_ for defining `topics` contains the following fields:
+The _resource definition file_ for defining `topics` contains the following fields:

 ```yaml
 apiVersion: "kafka.jikkou.io/v1beta2" # The api version (required)